upessocs/Lectures/.DR_Oct25/Assignment 30 Makrs Submit before 25 Oct 2025/000 Common Instructions .md

 - Each assignment consist of 3 questions of 10 marks each.
 - Use 3 A4 sheet to complete your assignment **handwritten** one Answer per sheet.
 - Write your sapid and question number on top
-- Scan these in and submit pdf on the ms teams assignment section.
+- Scan these in and submit single pdf on the ms teams assignment section.